 - Electronization – The process of taking an item or process from paper-based form and publishing it electronically

-- Digitization – Conversion of analogue information in any form (text, photographs, or voice) to digital form with suitable electronic devices so that the information can be processed, stored, and transmitted through digital circuits, equipment, and networks
+- Digitization – Conversion of analogue information in any form (text, photographs, or voice) to digital form with suitable electronic devices.
+Proces, store, and transmit through digital circuits, equipment, and networks

-The term ‘digitalization’ can be used in several different contexts.
-For instance, certain software may be able to ‘digitalize’ a company’s records, doing away with the need for filing cabinets–saving physical space and promoting ease of access.
+‘Digitalization’ takes place in several different contexts.
+For instance, certain software may be able to ‘digitalize’ a company’s records.
+This does away with the need for filing cabinets–saving physical space and promoting ease of access.

-Or take a traditional wristwatch, which earlier served the purpose of only showing time, is being ‘digitalized’ into a smartwatch with a touchscreen display.
+Or take a traditional wristwatch.
+Once used only for showing time, we now use smartwatches with a touchscreen display.

 ‘India is the world’s largest experiment in digitalization.’

 Internet access now reaches every corner of India, both rural and urban.
 Thus, ‘digitalization’ is available for of all types and forms of content into different Indian languages.

 And as a result, India is becoming a more digitally literate nation.